RenautMestdagh/easytix/readme.md

 * **No Map Pinning for Locations**: When creating a location (venue), coordinates can be entered manually, but there is no interactive map integration to visually pin the location.
 * **Single Language, Currency, and Timezone**: The system currently supports only one language and one currency.
 Event publishing is tied to the server's timezone, without options for specific event timezones.
 * **No Possibility to Include Transaction Fees**: There is no functionality to include transaction fees in the ticket price or as a separate charge.
+* **No Custom Roles and Permissions**: The system does not allow for the creation or modification of custom roles and permissions, limiting granular access control for different users.

 ---